Distance and Off-Campus Education

 - Be enrolled at least half-time (6 hours for undergraduates)

 - Be admitted to UNI and enrolled in a degree seeking program

 - Be in compliance with financial aid satisfactory academic progress standards

 Financial assistance is NOT available for guided independent study courses, Camp Adventure, or audited coursework.

 Online and ICN classes: Financial aid is available for online (semester-based) and ICN coursework, provided that the courses are scheduled to be completed within the standard semester (August-December, January-May, summer sessions).
 Registration for online courses can be completed as normal class registration is done, unless otherwise noted in the schedule of classes.
 Online courses offered through UNI's Guided Independent Study (GIS) Program are not eligible for financial aid.

 2+2 programs: If you're thinking about changing jobs or careers, you can make a change AND stay in your home community.
 The UNI 2+2 program is for students who have family priorities and fixed job schedules.
 2+2 students take two years of classes at their local community college and the equivalent of two years of UNI courses taught by UNI faculty at the community college or via distance education classes.
 2+2 students earn a UNI bachelors degree.
 UNI partners with community colleges across Iowa to help educate students where they live.

 Students who have completed an associates (A.A.) degree are eligible for the UNI 2+2 program.
-If this describes you, the first step is to register with 2+2 using this link to the UNI Admissions Office.
-This step will allow us to send you more information about 2+2.
+If this describes you, the first step is to apply for Admission to UNI, indicating that you will be entering a 2+2 program.
 You can also check with your community college advisor for the on-location programs offered.

-A world awaits you outside of UNI, the Study Abroad Office can provide you with all of the tools and information you need to get started.
-Financial aid for studying abroad is available but you'll want to begin planning as early as possible
+Study Abroad: A world awaits you outside of UNI, the Study Abroad Office can provide you with all of the tools and information you need to get started.
+Financial aid for studying abroad is available but you'll want to begin planning as early as possible.